 - 2015 We launch the £100 million investment campaign Transforming Tomorrow, Together.
 Dr David Eustace, alumnus and internationally renowned photographer, is installed as our third Chancellor.

 - 2016 A second Queen’s Anniversary Prize is received, this time for internationally acclaimed work in timber engineering, sustainable construction and wood science.
-Meanwhile, the University is rated top in the UK for adding value to students by the Guardian University Guide 2017, receives five stars for teaching, employability and internationalisation from the prestigious QS Stars rankings, and enters the Times Higher Education World University Rankings, putting us in the top 5% of universities worldwide.
+Meanwhile, the University is rated top in the UK for adding value to students by the Guardian University Guide 2017, and enters the Times Higher Education World University Rankings, putting us in the top 5% of universities worldwide.